 To view the Hymns, Readings and Notices please refer to the Church News Sheet which can be found by clicking here.

-Celebrant and Preacher: Revd Charles Hadley
+Celebrant and Preacher: Revd Jacquie Peal

 Welcome: